The-Library-Of-Shaders/the-library-of-shaders.github.io/docs/index.md

 All contributions are welcomed, and the contribution guide can be viewed on the [github repository](https://github.com/Snorfield/The-Library-Of-Shaders).
 This library is built by developers for developers, and we appreciate everyone's help.

+NOTICE: This should go without being said, but we strive to follow the principals of the [5 Wikipedian Pillars](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars).
+Thanks for your understanding and have a good day!

 ## Licensing and Copyright